How To Update WordPress Plugins

 Warning

-Always make a complete backup of your data and files before upgrading your blog or website.
+Always make a full backup of your site files and database before updating your website or blog.

 In your WP admin menu, select Plugins > Installed Plugins